engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/README.md

 ## Testing over Time

+Successful and sensible testing is modeled against our team's needs and evolves over time.
+We revisit our testing strategy periodically and after significant events.

 The most important property of our testing suite is our developers' trust in the process.
 The rare superlative is warranted, and we elevate the former statement to our absolute priority.
 We add tests when bugs are reported.
 We remove tests when they become brittle, flaky, redundant, or even just inconvenient.
 We move tests to be executed at different times when the current setup proves inefficient or ineffective.
 The following statements are red flags to be addressed: